TM0987/TM0987/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 Hi!
 My name is Tej Mehta.
-I'm a freshman studying computer science, with a specialization in quantum information, at the University of Maryland<be>
+I'm a freshman studying computer science, with a specialization in quantum information, at the University of Maryland<br>
 Feel free to reach me at tmehta11@umd.edu.<br>